Products featured on Pianodao are selected for review by ANDREW EALES.

 As you can see, the list is dominated by songs that have appeared in favourite Christmas films from Home Alone to White Christmas, TV shows (perennial favourite A Charlie Brown Christmas) and classic hits from Bing Crosby, The Jackson 5, Andy Williams, Michael Bublé and more.

-For American readers (for whom this is the primary market), I suspect this reads as the essential must-have list of festive family favourites.
+For American readers (for whom this collection is the primary market), I suspect this reads as the essential must-have list of festive family favourites.
 For those of us in the UK, meanwhile, here is a selection of mostly popular songs which are perhaps a little overlooked by the more traditional Christmas fare often served up elsewhere.

 …arranged for easy piano…